sychan/kb_sdk_docs/README.md

 1. Make sure [pipenv](https://docs.pipenv.org/) is installed
 1. Run `pipenv install` in the root directory of this repo on the master branch
-1. Run `make live` to launch the local development server and open `localhost:8000` in your browser.
+1. Run `pipenv run make live` to launch the local development server and open `localhost:8000` in your browser.
 The server will automatically rebuild files and refresh your browser when you change a file.

 If you want to add a dependency, make sure to use `pipenv install` to have it added in the `Pipfile`.

 ## How it works

 Sphinx is a documentation website generator.
 It takes all of the `.md` and `.rst` markup files found in `/source/` and converts it to an HTML tree.
-Running `make live` creates a dynamic server that builds all your markup on every file change.
+Running `pipenv run make live` creates a dynamic server that builds all your markup on every file change.

 The actual website is hosted on Github Pages and serves the `gh-pages` branch, which has all the HTML files.
 As an editor of the documentation source code, you don't need to worry about this branch.